CCDC - Asset Creation#

 Background#

-Getting Started#
+Getting started#

-Create Recipe#
+Create recipe#

-Rename Recipe#
+Rename recipe#

-The first step one should do is to change the name of the recipe by double-clicking on tab on the top of the map.
-This will have the effect that your recipe will be automatically saved and is visible in the list of created recipes.
-Furthermore, the given name will be used for exported files, both locally and on Earth Engine.
-We suggest to use the following convention: CCDC-asset_<aoi>_<sensor(s)>_<start_date>_<end_date>.
+The first step is to change the name of the recipe by double-clicking the tab at the top of the map.
+This will automatically save your recipe and make it visible in the list of created recipes.
+The given name will be used for files exported locally and on GEE.
+It is recommended to use the following convention: CCDC-asset_<aoi>_<sensor(s)>_<start_date>_<end_date>.

 Parameter selection#